mehdirezaie/SYSNet/README.md

 Rezaie, Mehdi and Seo, Hee-Jong and Ross, Ashley J. and Bunescu, Razvan C., 2019, MNRAS, submitted "Improving Galaxy Clustering Measurements with Deep Learning: analysis of the DECaLS DR7 data"
 ```

+April 2, 2020: new systematics mitigation and clustering analysis codes are now in https://github.com/mehdirezaie/LSSutils/